The world's must-try bites

 5. Cag kebab (Istanbul, Turkey)

-John Lewis Finance and Bureau de change from John Lewis Finance is a trading name of John Lewis plc.
+John Lewis Finance and John Lewis & Partners Bureau de Change are both trading names of John Lewis plc.
 Registered office: 171 Victoria Street, London SW1E 5NN.
 Registered in England (Registered Company Number 233462).
-John Lewis plc introduce the panel of carefully chosen providers in Bureau de change products and services, whom each hold the appropriate licences with the Financial conduct authority and HMRC.
+John Lewis plc introduce the panel of carefully chosen providers in Bureau de Change products and services, whom each hold the appropriate licences with the Financial Conduct Authority and HMRC.

-Foreign Currency online and/or travellers’ cheques from John Lewis Finance is provided by First Rate Exchange Services Limited registration number 4287490 (Money Service Business licence number 12133160), whose registered office is at Great West House, Great West Road, Brentford, West London, TW8 9DF England.
+Foreign Currency online from both John Lewis Finance and John Lewis & Partners is provided by First Rate Exchange Services Limited registration number 04287490 (Money Service Business licence number MLR-64068), whose registered office is at Great West House, Great West Road, Brentford, West London, TW8 9DF England.